cert-manager/website/content/careers/solutions-engineer.md

 Our Solution Engineers architect, design and implement Kubernetes-based integrations.
 They work directly with customers, onsite and remote, and are as comfortable in front of a whiteboard explaining concepts to a customer as at a Linux terminal implementing highly-automated and scripted solutions.
 They are expected to take part in delivering Kubernetes training to a wide variety of audiences, educating other engineers in the possibilities they can unlock with Kubernetes.
 They understand how to integrate and make the most of Kubernetes and related cloud-native technology.
 They have a passion for pushing boundaries, sometimes with novel and experimental ideas, are self-started and proactive.

+You can [read more](https://blog.jetstack.io/blog/day-in-the-life/) about the life of a Jetstack Solutions Engineer on our blog.

 **Technology experience**

 * Python / Ruby / C/C++ and/or Go (ideal)